Implicit personality theory: Self-Based Heuristic

 The self-based heuristic describes the strategy that observers use when they are provided limited trait information about another person, in which case they proceed to "fill in the gaps" with trait information that reflects their own personality.
 This "filling in" occurs because trait information about the observer's personality is the most easily accessible information the observer's disposal.
 A common explanation for limited availability of trait information is that some traits are more difficult to judge than others.
 For example, a trait like extraversion is easy for another person to observe, and is therefore easier to judge in another person than a trait like general affect is.
 Therefore, when a trait has few external indicators, an observer is more likely to assume another person embodies that trait in a similar way as the observer does.
-It is important to note, however, that the self-based heuristic is negatively correlated with agreement.
+The self-based heuristic is negatively correlated with agreement.
 In other words, the more an observer uses the self-based heuristic, the less likely it is that he or she is making a correct trait judgment.